 A visit to Frigiliana would certainly not be complete without sampling some of the local delicacies.
+The Spanish make some really delicious food and very quaffable drinks.
 There’s the locally produced Frigiliana wine, made of the moscatell grapes that are harvested in August, taken to the local press in the village and then transferred to huge barrels where the juice is left to ferment for three months or more with no additives whatsoever.
 Another favourite is the locally produced cane honey, still made in the original factory in the village.
-For the carnivor, a plate of ‘Choto’ (goat) in garlic and almond sauce is an absoute must.
+For the carnivore, a plate of ‘Choto’ (goat) in garlic and almond sauce is an absoute must.

-5. Finally, what are the most ‘quirky’ things to do, see, eat, visit or experience in this place?
+5. Finally, what are the quirkiest things to do, see, eat, visit or experience in this place?

 The Axarquia region of the Costa del Sol plays host to a vast array of adrenalin fuelled adventure sports.
 There’s canyoning, a relatively new sport to Spain, but also parascending, skydiving, climbing a ‘via ferrata’ and kayaking.
 There are also dozens of caves in the area, including the world famouse Nerja Caves, that take the visitor to a whole new subterranean world with immense galleries, wierd and wonderful rock formations, and prehistoric cave paintings reputed to be almost 20,000 years old.